Topological invariance of torsion sensitive intersection homology: Introduction

 \paragraph{Remarks.} When $\vec p_2(S)=\emptyset$ for all $S$ and $\mc E$ is a local system concentrated in degree $0$, our ts-Deligne sheaves reduce to the Deligne sheaves of \cite{GM2,GBF23}.
 With this assumption, many, though not all, of our results reduce to some previously-known theorems, as outlined above.
 However, we believe that even in these cases our proofs are quite different, as our main invariance results in Section \ref{S: inv} do not require analogues of the Goresky-MacPherson support and cosupport axioms.
 For the reader interested only in the classical Deligne sheaves and Goresky-MacPherson perversities, we have extracted a simplified version of this new argument and presented it in \cite{GBF44} together with a very short second proof of the topological invariance of classical intersection homology that does use support and cosupport axioms.

+More generally, some of the assumptions below simplify whenever $\mc E$ is just a globally defined local system of free modules, and we attempt to provide some flags in the exposition to help the reader primarily interested in that case.

 We thank J{\"o}rg Sch{\"u}rmann for pointing out some very helpful references and Scott Nollet for many useful conversations.
 We also thank David Chataur, Martin Saralegi-Aranguren, and Daniel Tanr\'e for both ongoing stimulating mathematical discussion and their generous hospitality.
+Finally, we thank the anonymous referee for suggesting several improvements to the exposition.